Xplor8r/Xplor8r.github.io/_posts/2019-01-11-javascript_refresher_scope_and_hoisting.markdown

 Since the assignment to `tango` is not hoisted, an exception is thrown for trying to call a non-function variable.

-In conclusion, scope and hoisting are to very important concepts to grasp when working with JavaScript.
+In conclusion, scope and hoisting are two very important concepts to grasp when working with JavaScript.
 To avoid dealing with bugs(and being an unhappy Tango) it is good practice to use `let` and `const`.
 By single variable declaration at the top of any particular scope you can increase your chances of writing stress free(happy Cash) code.